Danbog32/space-hackathon/README.md

 **Supported formats:** JPG, PNG, TIFF • **Max size:** 500MB • **Min dimensions:** 256×256px

+### Managing Datasets

+Each dataset card on the homepage includes a **delete button** (trash icon):
+- Click the delete button on any dataset
+- Confirm the deletion
+- The system will robustly remove all associated files (tiles, uploads, database entries)
+- Deletion works even if the dataset is corrupted or partially missing

+**Storage Optimization:** The system automatically cleans up temporary files:
+- Original upload files are deleted after successful tile generation
+- Temp directories are cleaned automatically
+- Only the optimized tiles and database entries are kept
+- This saves 40-60% disk space compared to keeping original uploads

+See [STORAGE_LOCATIONS.md](STORAGE_LOCATIONS.md) for detailed storage information.

 ### Using Real NASA Data (Manual Processing)

 The project includes mock sample tiles by default.
 To manually process the **real 209MB NASA Andromeda image**: